Sponsor and status

 99th Congress (1985–1986)

-This resolution was introduced on August 1, 1985, in a previous session of Congress, but was not enacted.
+This resolution was introduced on August 1, 1985, in a previous session of Congress, but it did not receive a vote.

 Representative for Illinois's 14th congressional district